bearbyt3z/email-protector.js/README.md

   bcc:     'hfre3@qbznva.arg'
 });
 ```
-The `cc` and `bcc` parameters correspond to `user2@domain.net` and `user3@domain.net` respectively.
+The `cc` and `bcc` parameters in the example correspond to `user2@domain.net` and `user3@domain.net` addresses respectively.
-As stated above they also have to be ROT encoded, because they will be subjected to the decoding process as well (we don't want to expose them to spam bots either).
+As stated above they also have to be ROT encoded, because they will be subjected to the decoding process in the same way the main email address is (we don't want to expose them to spam bots either).

 ## Configuration parameters

 The last parameter of the `append()` and `write()` functions specifies the `EmailProtector` configuration object.
-There are several config options you can choose from to adjust encoding and the display value of an email link.
+There are several config options to choose from that allow to adjust encoding and the display value of the generated `mailto` link.

 ### `code`

-Specifies the code value for email decoding i.e. [Caesar cipher code](https://en.wikipedia.org/wiki/ROT13).
+Specifies the code value for email decoding i.e. [Caesar cipher code](https://en.wikipedia.org/wiki/Caesar_cipher).
-You have to pass the code value that will revert back the encoding, so this parameter is crucial for proper work of the `EmailProtector`.
+You have to pass the code value that will revert back the encoding, so this parameter is crucial for proper work of the `EmailProtector.decode()` function.

-The code can be computed as the difference between `26` and the code value (modulo 26) used in encoding.
+The code value can be computed as the difference between `26` and the code value used in encoding (modulo 26).
 For example if the code `11` was used to encode an email address, then the code `15` should be used for decoding.
-You can also use numbers greater than 26, but the `rot()` and decoding functions will do modulo operation anyway.
+You can also use numbers greater than 26, but the `rot()` and decoding function will do modulo operation anyway.

-The default value is `13` i.e. ROT13 encoding is assumed.
+The default value is `13` i.e. [ROT13](https://en.wikipedia.org/wiki/ROT13) encoding is assumed.
-Notice that for this value both encoder and decoder code are the same.
+Notice that when encoding by `13` the decoder code value will be the same.

 ### `linkLabel`

-Specifies the display value used as an email link label.
+Specifies the display value used as the `mailto` link label.
 If set the provided email address will not be printed inside the email link.
 Instead the value of this parameter will be used.

 The default value is `undefined` i.e. the email address is used as the link label.

 ### `cssReverse`

-Use the CSS reverse obfuscation technique to hide the real email address displayed in the link label.
+Use the CSS reverse obfuscation technique to hide the real email address displayed as the `mailto` link label.
-The email address is written in reverse order and the following CSS code is used to display it in the correct way:
+The email address is written in reverse order and the following CSS code is used to display it right to a user:
 ```css
 #some-unique-id {
   unicode-bidi: bidi-override;